Why 64Facets will always be committed to Natural Diamonds

-Last month in July 2018, the Federal Trade Commission (FTC) updated their guidelines on jewelry and gemstones, known simply as “the guides”, for the first time in over 20 years.
+In July 2018, the Federal Trade Commission (FTC) updated their guidelines on jewelry and gemstones, known simply as “the guides,” for the first time in over 20 years.

-The updated definition of diamonds, that now excludes the key term “natural”, has caused waves across the industry.
+The updated definition of diamonds, that now excludes the key term “natural,” has sent waves throughout the industry.
 Many have now interpreted this ruling to be a victory for lab-grown diamond producers, as being naturally produced is no longer considered a precondition for qualifying a diamond.
 However, a closer look at the updated guides suggests that lab-grown brands’ celebrations may be precipitous - lab-grown diamonds are required to explicitly state to consumers that they are manmade.

 Whilst the ruling has reinvigorated the long-standing debate about whether lab-grown diamonds should be considered of the same standing as natural diamonds, 64Facets remains exclusively devoted to natural mined diamonds.
 This commitment derives from our unwavering belief that the beauty of a diamond ultimately lies in their earthly inception.